-Adaptive Sensing of the Atmosphere (CASA, McLaughlin et al., 2009), the Center for Analysis and Prediction of Storms (CAPS) had developed a 400-m grid resolution real-time analysis and 1-km real-time data assimilation, nowcasting and numerical weather prediction system (NWP) using the Advanced Regional Prediction System (ARPS, Xue et al., 2001; Xue et al., 2003), and the ARPS 3D-Variational (3DVAR) and cloud analysis (Gao et al., 2004; Brewster et al., 2005; Hu et al. 2006a,b) and ran the system in a domain covering central and southwest Oklahoma (Brewster et al., 2007 and 2010).
+As part of the National Science Foundation Engineering Research Center for Collaborative Adaptive Sensing of the Atmosphere (CASA, McLaughlin et al., 2009), the Center for Analysis and Prediction of Storms (CAPS) had developed a 400-m grid resolution real-time analysis and 1-km real-time data assimilation, nowcasting and numerical weather prediction system (NWP) using the Advanced Regional Prediction System (ARPS, Xue et al., 2001; Xue et al., 2003), and the ARPS 3D-Variational (3DVAR) and cloud analysis (Gao et al., 2004; Brewster et al., 2005; Hu et al. 2006a,b) and ran the system in a domain covering central and southwest Oklahoma (Brewster et al., 2007 and 2010).

 In anticipation of the CASA radars being moved to North Texas and the establishment of an urban testbed in the Dallas-Fort Worth (D/FW) area, the domain for this data assimilation and NWP system was relocated to the D/FW area in the spring of 2012.
 At the same time, thanks to cooperation among the NOAA Radar Operations Center, NWS Southern Region Headquarters and the NOAA National Severe Storms Lab, CAPS gained access to the Level-II TDWR data from the two D/FW radars.
 CAPS has adapted data processing code and scripts to read and process these data for the real-time NWP system and is now routinely including these data in our real-time analyses and forecasts.
-Interested readers can find these products online during our operational periods on the web at http://forecast.caps.ou.edu.
+Interested readers can find these products online during our operational periods on the web at http://forecast.caps.ou.edu .

-To gauge what impact these data might have in the D/FW testbed, we first examine the dual-Doppler beam crossing angles for the three Federal operational weather radars in this area. namely Fort Worth WSR-88D (KFWS) and the TDWR radars covering Dallas Love Field (TDAL) and Dallas-Fort Worth International Airport For a classic dual-Doppler analysis, a (TDFW). beam crossing angle between 30 and 90 degrees is considered good, with 90 degrees being ideal.
-Although we are not running a classic dual-Doppler analysis program, this is still a useful representation of the information content that the radars are delivering to the analysis, particularly when the bulk of the high resolution storm-scale wind information comes from the radars (rather than from the analysis background or other data sources).
+To gauge what impact these data might have in the D/FW testbed, we first examine the dual-Doppler beam crossing angles for the three Federal operational weather radars in this area, namely Fort Worth WSR-88D (KFWS) and the TDWR radars covering Dallas Love Field (TDAL) and the Dallas-Fort Worth International Airport (TDFW).
+For a classic dual-Doppler analysis, a beam crossing angle between 30 and 90 degrees is considered good, with 90 degrees being ideal.
+Although we are not running a classic dual-Doppler this is analysis program, still а useful representation of the information content that the radars are delivering to the 3DVAR analysis, particularly when the bulk of the high resolution storm-scale wind information comes from the radars (rather than from the analysis background or other data sources).

 The radar beam crossing angles in the D/FW testbed are shown in Fig 2.
-In this figure where the coverage of more than two radars intersect the best crossing angle of any pair is shown.
+In this figure where the coverage of more than two radars overlap the best crossing angle of any individual pair is shown.
 It can be seen that the dual-Doppler crossing angles are good throughout much of Dallas and Tarrant Counties and the southern portion of Denton County.
 There is a null zone, however, along the baseline connecting the three radars where the best crossing angles are less than 30 degrees.
 The locations of the three radars in this area happen to lie nearly along the same line.
-This means that in the zone southwest of Fort Worth, for example, that all the radars' viewing angles are parallel, so their radial velocities all reflect the same component of the wind (the strength of the southwesterly or northeasterly wind component).
-Although the wind component measurements are duplicated in this region, the TDWR radars can provide some benefit to the 3D wind and cloud analyses by providing winds and reflectivity in the so-called "cone of silence" directly above the KFWS radar, for example.
+This means that in the zone southwest of Fort Worth, for example, that all the radars' viewing angles are parallel, so their measured radial velocities all reflect the same component of the wind (the strength of the southwesterly or northeasterly wind Although the wind component in this case). component measurements are duplicated in this region, the TDWR radars can provide some benefit to the 3D wind and cloud analyses by providing winds and reflectivity in the so-called "cone of silence" directly above the KFWS radar, for example.